Jemeni11/GPA-Calculator-CLI/README.md

 The CGPA is gotten by dividing the Total Quality Points by the Total Course Credit Units.

+The method of calculating the CGPA used is the University of Lagos version.

 # Follow me!
 Twitter: https://twitter.com/_tallCoder02